ernyt/tmy3_to_json/README.md

 # tmy3_to_json
-Pytohn script that takes TMY3 data and station metadata and outputs a JSON file of weekly GHI &amp; DNI averages for each station
+Python script that takes TMY3 data and station metadata and outputs a JSON file of weekly GHI &amp; DNI averages for each station